Expanding bipartite Bell inequalities for maximum multi-partite randomness: Proofs for expanded Bell expressions

-\begin{proof} We will break this proof up into four steps.
-First, we will provide an SOS decomposition for the Bell operator $\bar{I}$, and derive the algebraic constraints satisfied by any state and measurements that achieves its maximum value.
-These turn out to be those implied by the bipartite Bell expressions that build up $I$.
-Next, we will employ Jordan's lemma, reducing the problem to qubits, and show how these constraints self-test the bipartite states.
-Finally we write down the global post-measurement state, and show how these self-tests imply a tensor product with $E$.
+Before proceeding, we summarize the proof.
+First, we provide an SOS decomposition for the shifted Bell operator $\bar{I}$.
+This is constructed using the SOS of every bipartite Bell expression $I_{\bm{\mu}}^{(k,N)}$, which exist by assumption.
+As a result, any state and set of measurements achieving $\bar{I} = 0$ (equivalently, the optimal quantum bound of $I$) must satisfy the same algebraic relations imposed by the SOS polynomials of $I_{\bm{\mu}}^{(k,N)}$ after an appropriate projection is performed by the other parties.
+In the next step, we employ Jordan's lemma, reducing the problem to qubits and simplifying the following analysis.
+In the third step we show that, for each $N$ qubit system in the Jordan decomposition, the SOS constraints self-test the bipartite state shared by parties $k$ and $N$ after the other $N-2$ parties have performed a measurement.
+Finally, we write down the global post-measurement state and show how the aforementioned self-testing properties imply that it must be in a tensor product with $E$.